 What sectors need Trust Frameworks?

-The principle of a Trust Framework is sector-agnostic.
-Trust Frameworks can be implemented for any sector and even to cross sectors (for example, developing hydropower projects depends on collaboration, and data sharing, between the energy and water sectors).
+The architecture of Trust Frameworks are sector-agnostic.
+They can be implemented for any one sector and across sectors (for example, developing hydropower projects depends on collaboration, and data sharing, between the energy and water sectors).
 However, as each sector has its own specific needs, sector-specific Trust Frameworks will be needed to agree upon and operationalise sector-specific rules depending on commercial, regulatory, and technical needs.
 We are developing the first Trust Framework for the energy sector – Open Energy – and are keen to work with partners to do the same in other areas of the economy.

 How can we contribute to, and benefit from, Trust Frameworks?